kota-agency/trace/web/app/plugins/updraftplus/readme.txt

 <a href="https://updraftplus.com">UpdraftPlus</a> simplifies backups and restoration.
 It is the world's highest ranking and most popular scheduled backup plugin, with over three million currently-active installs.
 Backup your files and database backups into the cloud and restore with a single click!

 Backup into the cloud directly to Dropbox, Google Drive, Amazon S3 (or compatible), UpdraftVault, Rackspace Cloud, FTP, DreamObjects, Openstack Swift, and email.
-The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, Backblaze B2, SFTP, SCP, and WebDAV.
+The paid version also allows you to back up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, Backblaze B2, SFTP, SCP, pCloud and WebDAV.

 [vimeo https://vimeo.com/154870690]

 = Don't risk your backups on anything less =

-Your WordPress backups are worth the entire investment you've made in your website.
-The day may come when you get hacked, when something goes wrong with an update, your server crashes or your hosting company goes bust - without good backups, you lose everything.
+Your WordPress backups are worth all of the investment you've made into your website.
+The day may come when you get hacked, when something goes wrong with an update, your server crashes or your hosting company goes bust – without good backups, you lose everything.
 Would you entrust all your hard work to a backup plugin with only a few thousand downloads, mixed reviews or no professional support?

 Believe us: writing a reliable backup plugin that works consistently across the huge range of WordPress deployments is hard.